Android 10: When Will My Phone Get the Update?

 A few years ago Motorola woulda been at the top of this list, quickly updating devices to the latest version of Android.
 Sadly, those days are long gone.
 And while they’re still fairly quick to updates, we don’t have too much information yet to share.

-Motorola recently started the Moto G7 Android 10 update, which is its most popular budget phone, and we’re expecting more to follow here in 2020
+Motorola recently started the Moto G7 Android 10 update, which is its most popular budget phone, but there are several different versions of that phone in regions all around the globe, making it difficult to track what device where is getting Android 10.
+Then, in early March we finally saw the first “flagship” Moto phone get Android 10, with the Moto Z4 up next.
+We’re expecting more to follow in the coming months.

 - Moto Z3, Z3 Play